Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/colombia.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Espagnol : Mon-Fri 9 AM-5 PM
+Espagnol : Mon-Fri 9 h à 17 h

 ### <a name="technical-support"></a>Support technique :

 Espagnol : 24 heures sur 24, 7 jours sur 7